c3r38r170/JJittai/README.md

 			"name":"event1" //mandatory
 			,"probability":50 //mandatory 100 based
 			,"repetitionInfo":[1,5] //optional, DEFAULT: [1]
-			//the event animation will repeat between index 0 and index 1 times, or just index 0 if ther's no index 1 or it's less than index 0
+			//the event animation will repeat between index 0 and index 1 times, or just index 0 if there's no index 1 or it's less than index 0
 			,"animation":[ //mandatory array of animation steps
 				{
 					"duration":0.1